 Students enjoying the Ji’an Elderly and Youth Care Center

 As a finalist for the Empowerment of Women Award, CKGSB was recognized for its efforts in empowering women and addressing the gender imbalance in society through its flagship Women in Leadership Forum.
 The Women in Leadership Forum has become an important platform created in 2013 by CKGSB, in partnership with a number of organizations like the United Nations Entity for Gender Equality and the Empowerment of Women (UN WOMEN).
-The event focuses on women’s empowerment in leadership roles across sectors including politics, business, entrepreneurship, creative industries and philanthropy, in China and around the world.
+The event focuses on women’s empowerment in leadership roles across sectors including politics, business, entrepreneurship, creative industries and social innovation, in China and around the world.
 As a platform for empowering female leaders, promoting gender equality in the workplace, celebrating success stories, and offering opportunities to create positive change, the Women in Leadership Forum offers unique insights and showcases outstanding leaders and socially responsible role models to inspire the public on empowering women and advocating for gender balance.
 The Forum showcases distinguished leaders like Sheryl Sandberg (Facebook’s COO), Barbara Woodward (British Ambassador to China), Li Na (Grand Slam tennis champion), Clare Fearnly (Ambassador of New Zealand to China), Helena Sangeland (Ambassador of Sweden to China) and Jean Liu (President of Didi Chuxing Technology Co), to increase the reach and breadth of the event and the key message.

 The Ambassador of Cabo Verde to China, Tania Romualdo, the Ambassador of Kenya to China, Sarah Serem, the Ambassador of Mozambique to China, Maria Gustava and the Ambassador of Sao Tome and Principe to China, Isabel Domingos in a special dialogue discussion at the 2019 Women in Leadership Forum